Frontline Film School Project #2

 Dreams at Sea follows a Syrian sister and brother whose escape across the sea is only the beginning.
 Each border, street, and decision threatens their safety and forces a choice: stay together and risk being lost in the refugee system, or separate to survive alone.
 Their journey exposes a divided Europe—fear on one side, compassion and an underground network of hope on the other—as they search for love and a future.
 Directed & Produced by Jonathan Kloberdanz

-Standing up for Syrian - TedX Talk - Athens, Greece by Frontline Film School director Jonathan Kloberdanz
+Standing up for Syrians - TedX Talk - Athens, Greece by Frontline Film School director Jonathan Kloberdanz

 Join us as we journey to Tierra Bomba, an island off the coast of Colombia, where a vibrant community faces a critical water crisis.
 In this video, we’ll introduce you to the foundation Amigo Del Mar and its inspiring leader Pedro Salazar, who works tirelessly to educate the island’s children through numerous programs.
 You’ll also discover how Frontline Film School supports this mission by empowering young voices to tell their own stories through film.
 Together, we’re tackling the urgent water challenges on Tierra Bomba, highlighting the power of local initiatives and global collaboration.
 Dive in and learn how you can be part of the wave of change. 🌊